-As reported, a 100m exclusion zone was set up in the area where the item was discovered and residents have been told to stay indoors and not open their windows.
+A 100m exclusion zone was set up in the area where the item was discovered, and residents were told to stay indoors and not open their windows.